Note: As a subsidiary of

 Pursue an area of special interest to you under the guidance of a UCOL academic staff member.

-Managerial Practice (15 Credits, 16 weeks duration)
+Management of Information and Communication Technology (15 Credits, 16 weeks duration)

 Analyse and evaluate management practices as they relate to the ICT industry.